Latent-Augmented Discrete Diffusion Models: Experimental setup

 \subsection{Text dataset (LM1B)}

 We evaluate on LM1B \citep{chelba2014billionwordbenchmarkmeasuring}.
-Tokenization uses the Qwen3 tokenizer from HuggingFace; the vocabulary size is $K=151{,}670$, which includes the added \textsc{[mask]} token.
+Tokenization uses the Qwen3 tokenizer from HuggingFace; the vocabulary size is $K=151{,}670$ and includes the added \textsc{[mask]} token.
 We use packed sequences of length $S=128$.
-For the latent, we employ Qwen3-Embedding 0.6B \citep{qwen3technicalreport} as the encoder.
-FUJI-LDDM uses an MM-DiT joint denoiser; MDLM uses a single-modality DiT.
-Both use hidden size $768$, $12$ transformer layers, $12$ attention heads, and dropout $0.1$.
-We maintain an EMA with decay $0.9999$.
-The parameter count is $92.1$M for MDLM and $179.3$M for FUJI-LDDM.
+Constant token-loss weighting, $\lambdax_t=1$, improves over the ELBO wieghting $\lambdaxelbo_t$ for both MDLM and Co-LADD (\Cref{tab:lm1b_validation_all}), and we use constant weighting with the remaining models.

+\Cref{tab:lm1b_gen_ppl_entropy_steps_time_results_1} reports raw inference-time measurements for each method at each step budget, alongside Gen PPL and entropy.
+We use Throughput per Gen PPL point, defined as $1000 / (\mathrm{GenPPL} \cdot \mathrm{TotalMS})$, as a quality--speed metric: higher values indicate better text quality per unit of sampling time.
+The trends mirror the FLOPs-based results in \Cref{tab:lm1b-gen-ppl-matched-flops}: LADD variants dominate the few-step quality--speed frontier, with compressed-latent models offering the best per-time quality.
+SEQ variants are reported separately because they fix the latent denoising budget and vary only the token-step count.

+\paragraph{Encoders and latent shapes.} For Co-LADD and Di-LADD at scale, we use Qwen3-Embedding 0.6B \citep{qwen3technicalreport} as a frozen encoder to obtain latent representations.
+Since the embedding model is Matryoshka-style (MRT), we truncate the representation to width $d_\ell=32$ and apply $\ell_2$ normalization.
+As observed on the sawtooth experiment, we expect that a tailored encoder could improve performance further by making the conditional posterior more factorized; in this sense, the Qwen3 encoder is not necessarily optimal.
+We leave a systematic study of encoder design to future work.
+We use either (i) token-aligned latents with $M=S$ and codebook size $C=512$, or (ii) average pooled latents with $M=32<S$ and codebook size $C=2048$.
+Pooling strategy are further discussed in \Cref{app:neural_network_architectures}.

+\paragraph{Backbones and model variants.} Joint LADD uses an MM-DiT joint denoiser over the concatenated $(S+M)$ sequence.
+Sequential LADD first denoises the latent channel with a latent-only DiT denoiser and then denoises the token channel with an MM-DiT using the resulting clean latent sample.
+MDLM uses a single-modality DiT denoiser.
+See \Cref{tab:model_sizes_and_configs} for full architectural hyperparameters (depth/width/heads/dropout etc.).

-We train on $8$ H100 GPUs with per-GPU batch size $64$ (effective batch size $512$).
-Optimization uses AdamW (learning rate $3\!\times\!10^{-4}$, weight decay $0.03$) with $2{,}500$ warmup steps followed by cosine decay.
-Under these conditions, a single full run requires approximately $80$ H100-hours for FUJI-LDDM and $35$ H100-hours for MDLM.
+\paragraph{Training details.} We train on $8$ H100 GPUs with per-GPU batch size $64$ (effective batch size $512$), for $300{,}000$ optimization steps (Stage 2 only) with effective batch size 512.
+This corresponds to a total of $10B$ tokens seen, under classical accounting rules \citep{sahoo2024simpleeffectivemaskeddiffusion}.
+We use the AdamW optimizer (learning rate $3\!\times\!10^{-4}$, weight decay $0.03$) and a $2{,}500$-step linear warmup followed by a constant learning rate.
+We set the random seed to $42$.
+We maintain an exponential moving average (EMA) of model weights with decay $0.9999$.
+We use \texttt{torch.compile}.
+Under these conditions, a single full run with no validation loop requires approximately $110$ H100-hours for LADD with MM-DiT and $M=128$, and $80$ H100-hours for MDLM with DiT.